 Unfortunately starting a learnership is not as easy as filling in a form.
-Before you can start a learnership there must be a company that can provide you with employment, or at least the opportunity to get the workplace experience necessary for the learnership.
+Before you can start there must be a company that can provide you with employment, or at least the opportunity to get the workplace experience necessary for the programme.

 If you are currently employed you should speak to your company's Skills Development Facilitator or person responsible for training and ask them if there are opportunities for learnerships with your company.

 If you would like to do a learnership but are currently unemployed there are a number of things you should do.